 Getting ready

 This recipe creates a Hyper-V VM replica of the PSDirect VM running in HV1 to HV2.
-You created this VM in the recipe Creating a virtual machine.
-You also use this VM in the Configuring VM and storage movement recipe.
+You created this VM in the recipe Creating a Hyper-V VM.
+You also use this VM in the Managing VM and storage movement recipe.
+You should have loaded the Hypere-V management tools on DC1.
+If you have not already done so, do the following on DC1:

+Install-WindowsFeature -Name RSAT-Hyper-V-Tools,

+Hyper-V-PowerShell |

+Out-Null

+Additionally, remem ber that these recipes assume you have turned off any firewalls on your VMs (and host).
+This simplifies the environment and enables the recipe to focus on, in this case, VM replication.

 How to do it...